-The band started up and Beth removed the outer lace part of her dress ready for dancing.
+After that, the band started up and Beth removed the outer lace part of her dress ready for dancing.
 Barrels of ale were opened, the torches, tree lights and fires were lit.
-The first dance involved pretty much all of the guests as the barn dance was called.
+Next, the first dance involved pretty much all of the guests as the barn dance was called.

-We had set up a photo-booth with a mass of fancy dress.
-Guests could visit in-between dancing, sitting by the fire, eating the incredibly tasty Gurkha curry and visiting the bar.
+We then set up a photo-booth with a mass of fancy dress.
+Guests could visit in-between dancing, in addition to sitting by the fire, eating the incredibly tasty Gurkha curry and visiting the bar.

 By the end of the evening the fire had died down to embers.
-Under the star lit sky, the guests formed a tunnel of arms.
+Next, under the star lit sky, the guests formed a tunnel of arms.
 Through which Mark and Beth (still beaming their smiles) exited to start their married life together.

 Looking for a military wedding photographer?